Euel W. Kinsey Jr.

 Euel has also given back to his community lecturing to EMTs, paralegals and firefighters, coaching soccer and softball for many years.
 He has served on the Board of Directors for two local sports organizations, freely sharing his time and experience.
 From April 2011 through November 2012, Euel served as a Trustee on the Chippewa Valley School Board, the 9th largest district in Michigan, and served on the Curriculum and Finance Subcommittees.

 Euel is also a member of two Barbershop Quartets - The Forum Shoppers is comprised of attorneys who perform around the State of Michigan singing an unusual variety of songs including satires about lawyers and judges, as well as conventional barbershop arrangements and gospel numbers.
-The Forum Shoppers had the honor of singing the National Anthem at Comerica Park for the Detroit Tigers for six consecutive years; The other group, Coda Honor, is a participates in contests and also performs at numerous public and private events.
+The Forum Shoppers had the honor of singing the National Anthem at Comerica Park for the Detroit Tigers for six consecutive years; The other quartet, Coda Honor, a participates in contests and also performs at numerous public and private events.

 Areas of Practice